insure logo

 Average car insurance costs for teens in Indiana

-Insurance rates in Indiana also vary based on the coverage limits you choose, the type of car you drive, and the ZIP code you live in.
-Indiana families can lower costs by taking advantage of good student discounts, enrolling teens in a driving program and adding teens to an existing family policy rather than buying a separate one.
+Costs also vary depending on the coverage you choose, the type of car your teen drives, and your ZIP code.
+Families in Indiana can often save by using good student discounts, enrolling teens in driver training programs, or adding them to an existing family policy instead of buying separate coverage.

-Teen car insurance rates in Indiana, by age
+Teen car insurance costs in Indiana, by age

-Rates change quickly as teens get older.
-For example, a full coverage policy for a 16-year-old in Indiana averages $6,010 per year.
-At 19, the average falls again to $3,410.
+Premiums drop as teens gain experience.
+For example, a 16-year-old in Indiana with full coverage pays an average of $6,010 per year.
+By 19, the average rate is $3,410.

-See the table below for average teen car insurance rates in Indiana by age.
+See the table below for average teen car insurance costs in Indiana by age.

 AgeAverage annual premium